NixOS/nixpkgs/doc/using/configuration.chapter.md

 ## Installing unfree packages {#sec-allow-unfree}

+Note that we are not able to test or build unfree software on Hydra due to policy.
+Most unfree licenses prohibit us from either executing or distributing the software.

 There are several ways to tweak how Nix handles a package which has been marked as unfree.

 -   To temporarily allow all unfree packages, you can use an environment variable for a single invocation of the nix tools:

     ```ShellSession
     $ export NIXPKGS_ALLOW_UNFREE=1
+    ```

+-   To allow all unfree software to be used, add to the Nixpkgs configuration:

+     ```nix
+    {
+      allowUnfree = true;
+    }
     ```

 -   It is possible to permanently allow individual unfree packages, while still blocking unfree packages by default using the `allowUnfreePredicate` configuration option in the user configuration file.